dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <h2>Palestine Working Group</h2>
             <h5>Co-Chairs: Ryane B. (they/them), Leon O. (he/him), and Colin R. (he/him)</h5>
             <hr>
-            <p><b>Our Palestine Working Group is currently organizing our chapter's <a href="https://www.dsausa.org/calendar/stop-fueling-genocide-campaign-launch/">"Stop Fueling Genocide" priority campaign</a>.
-E-mail them at <a href="mailto:info@bhamdsa.org?subject=Question for Stop Fueling Genocide campaign">info@bhamdsa.org</a> to learn more about this campaign.</b>
+            <p><i>Our Palestine Working Group is currently organizing around their <a href="https://www.dsausa.org/calendar/stop-fueling-genocide-campaign-launch/">"Stop Fueling Genocide" campaign</a>.
+E-mail them at <a href="mailto:info@bhamdsa.org?subject=Question for Stop Fueling Genocide campaign">info@bhamdsa.org</a> to learn more about this campaign.</i>

             <p>As Birmingham DSA's Palestine Working Group, we aim to organize Birminghamians and Tuscaloosans into solidarity actions with Palestine.
 We aim to form a structured coalition with other local organizations who have been focused on Palestine work and demonstrations.